Skip to main content

 Frans Hals and modern artists

-In the late 19th century, painters such as Manet and Monet became fascinated with the loose brushwork of Frans Hals.
+In the late 19th century, painters such as Manet, Monet and Van Gogh became fascinated with the loose brushwork of Frans Hals.
 They came to Haarlem to admire his paintings.
 To this day, his loose brush strokes are an inspiration to visitors and artists alike.

 ‘What a pleasure to see a work by Frans Hals, so different from paintings where everything is carefully smoothed out.’